Capitol police testimony blunts GOP’s law-and-order message

-WASHINGTON (AP) — The Republican Party’s self-portrayal as champions of law and order is colliding with searing testimony from police officers themselves.
-Officers on Tuesday described in vivid, personal terms the terror of defending the U.S. Capitol from violent insurrectionists inspired by then-president Donald Trump on Jan.
+WASHINGTON (AP) — The Republican Party’s self-portrayal as champions of law and order collided with searing testimony Tuesday from police officers themselves.
+Officers described in vivid, personal terms the terror of defending the U.S. Capitol from violent Trump-inspired insurrectionists on Jan.
 6.

 Will it matter in next year’s elections?